An asymptotic distribution theory for Eulerian recurrences with applications

-\end{cor} We prove in what follows that all factorial moments in the first case ($\tau_1<0$) are all bounded, leading to a discrete limit law, and that those in the second case ($\tau_1>0$) all behave like powers of the mean, yielding mostly continuous limit law.
+\paragraph{Solution to the recurrence} We prove in what follows that the factorial moments in the first case ($\tau_1<0$) are all bounded, leading to a discrete limit law, and that those in the second case ($\tau_1>0$) all behave like powers of the mean, yielding mostly a continuous limit law.

-For higher moments, we consider the following recurrence, which is Lemma~\ref{lmm-xnyn} re-formatted in the special setting. \begin{lmm} The solution to the recurrence
+For higher moments, we consider the following recurrence, which is Lemma~\ref{lmm-xnyn} but specially formatted in the current setting. \begin{lmm} Let $n_0\ge0$ be the largest $n$ for which $n+m\tau_1+\tau_2=0$; let $n_0=0$ if no such $n$ exists.
+Then the solution to the recurrence